Josephaziz786/General_contents/README.md

 ## git push origin --force

 due to the soft flag, I still have it in my local showing in green which means it is still in the staging area.

+## I write these things on github in read.md file and then i want to get those changes locally.